tdoane/tdoane.github.io/research/Research.markdown

 ![AZ Sunset](docs/AZsunset.jpg)

-My work aims to describe the physical elements and consequences of geomorphic processes.
+A common theme throughout my work is that I develop mathematical and probability theory that describe sediment transport processes and their consequences.
+I've worked on a number of different problems listed below.

 A complete and updated C.V. can be found here:
 <br />